 |1998 Rome Statute of the International Criminal Court||State Party|

-On 7 March 2017, the Government of South Africa notified the Secretary-General of the United Nations of the revocation of its notification of withdrawal from the Rome Statute deposited with the Secretary-General on 19 October 2016.
+On 7 March 2017, the Government of South Africa notified the UN Secretary-General of the revocation of its notification of withdrawal from the Rome Statute deposited with the Secretary-General on 19 October 2016.

 |1981 African Charter on Human and Peoples' Rights||State Party|